 The modular and responsive design would allow the project to become a perfect tool to be used from any device.
 It even allowed to reuse and scale its structure and design concepts to generate new mobile applications with a minimum effort for developers, thus benefiting company KPIs.

-Below you can see detail screens that show the ease and clarity of this modular design, perfectly adapted to mobile devices.
-The user journey remain consistent, whatever the device from which it is used.
+Below you can see detailed screens that show the ease of this modular design.
+The user journey remain consistent, whatever the device you are using.

 Animations and micro-interactions